cerico/musil/pages/posts/2017-08-23---framework-comparison-ii-webpack/index.md

 ---
-title: Framework Comparison II - Webpack
+title: Framework Comparison
 date: '2017-08-23'
 layout: post
 tags:
   - Webpack
   - Javascript
+brief: Part 2 Using webpack configuration to build React, Vue, Hyperapp and Vanilla JS within the same application.
 ---

 Our comparison app is going to have four builds, each with its own webpack confg, so we'll move the various webpack files into their own directory.